 - staying up to date with the wider economy and interest rate movements.

-In order to determine the best time to sell, you’ll need to consider your personal circumstances, reasons for selling, market conditions and seasonal factors.
+To determine the best time to sell, you’ll need to consider your personal circumstances, reasons for selling, market conditions and seasonal factors.

 - You’ll know the exact amount you’ll have to put towards your next purchase.